 For a loaf, fold the four edges under, gently stretching the dough to form a smooth ball on top and a lumpy bottom.
 You can use flour or bran to dust a towel, (a smooth towel, not terrycloth).
 Let rest for 1 to 2 more hours.

-You may need to use a parchment round in the bottom of your pot so it doesn't stick.
-I know it looks like a 3 year old cut it...you'll never know for sure who did!
-The last 30 minutes that the bread is rising, turn your oven to 450F and slip your covered pot in the oven to preheat.
+You may want to sprinkle your pot with cornmeal or use a parchment round so your bread doesn't stick.
+The last 30 minutes that the bread is rising, turn your oven to 450° and slip your covered pot in the oven to preheat.

 Remove and let cool on a wire rack.
-If not eaten right away, you can re-crisp crust in a 350F oven for 10 minutes.
+If not eaten right away, you can re-crisp crust in a 350° oven for 10 minutes.
 Note, I used wheat bran on my towel to keep the bread from sticking.
-Isn't it pretty?

 I have found that this is an easy and effective method to produce the kind of loaf usually on sale in artisan bakeries for a pretty penny.
 My bread has a dense crumb and a really crusty, crunchy crust.

-My fan club likes it with soft butter when it's hot right out of the oven!
+My family likes it with soft butter when it's hot right out of the oven!

 A half-size sheet with 6 rolls fits perfectly into my toaster size confection oven.
-I bake them at 425F, with confection or 450 F in a regular oven, for 16 to 18 minutes.
+I bake them at 425°, (with confection) or 450° in a regular oven, for 16 to 18 minutes.
 Watch carefully your first time as some ovens vary greatly.

 They bake perfectly and have a beautiful texture and appearance!